mendix/docs/content/en/docs/appstore/creating-content/best-practices-content-creation.md

 Mendix applications, widgets, modules are developed Mendix, so traditional code based SAST scanners will not be very helpful to detect security issues in the low-code.
 They also cannot point out security misconfigurations—if any.
 It is recommended to use a tool that can look into security best practices outlined in the [Mendix documentation](/howto/security/best-practices-security/) and point out any security misconfigurations and bad practices.

 Mendix Marketplace contains the following products which you could use for the check: [Clevr ACR](https://marketplace.mendix.com/link/component/114669), [SIG QSM/AQM](https://www.softwareimprovementgroup.com/solutions/sigrid-for-mendix-application-quality-monitoring/), [Bizzomate](https://chrome.google.com/webstore/detail/bizzomate-mendix-dev-tool/nkbokoloejkhohjlickhfkjfmbmboaof), [Omnext Software Analyses Suit](https://marketplace.mendix.com/link/component/120746).
 These can be used to inspect and correct your modules and widgets.
-It is recommended for Partner to inspect the component before you onboard your content on marketplace.
+It is recommended for partners to inspect the component before you onboard your content on marketplace.

 ### 2.2 Architectural Best Practices (Recommended)

 As the supplier ecosystem evolves, different types of services will emerge.
 This section shares the best practice relevant for each type of offering in respect to the Access management and Service Reliability.

-Backend service implementation
+ {{% todo %}}Check what this sentence is for{{% /todo %}}Backend Service Implementation

-Access Management
+#### 2.2.1 Access Management

-1. Issue one set of keys to access one service instance only.
+* Issue one set of keys to access one service instance only.

-2. Ensure that provided keys can provide minimal access rights for the application to perform any operations on the service instance.
+* Ensure that provided keys can provide minimal access rights for the application to perform any operations on the service instance.
 Service can choose the level of access according to the service instance configuration.

-3. Mendix platform does not store keys issued to service consumer.
-If the consumer loses the key, she is bound to generate multiple binding keys for same instances.
-Hence ensure that the number of binding keys per service instance is not a limiting factor.
+* Ensure that the number of binding keys per service instance is not a limiting factor.
+Mendix platform does not store keys issued to service consumer.
+If the consumer loses the key, they are bound to generate multiple binding keys for same instances.

-4. On deletion of binding delete the corresponding keys.
-Don’t reuse the keys for any other binding key request.
+* On deletion of binding delete the corresponding keys.
+Do not reuse the keys for any other binding key request.

-5. Log any operation with binding keys for auditing purposes
+* Log any operation with binding keys for auditing purposes

-6. Return 404 for both scenarios below.
-This prevents giving clue to hackers
+* 404 is returned for both scenarios below.
+This prevents giving clue to hackers:
-   1.  absence of a resource ( service instance )
+  * absence of a resource ( service instance )
-   2.  access of a resource to which the accessor does not have rights for
+  * access of a resource to which the accessor does not have rights for

-Service Reliability
+#### 2.2.2 Service Reliability

-1. If the service cannot be complete the provided operation within 2 seconds consider using an asynchronous response mechanism.
+* If the service cannot be complete the provided operation within 2 seconds, consider using an asynchronous response mechanism.
-2. Throttle requests to avoid noisy neighborhood issues.
+* Use throttle requests to avoid noisy neighborhood issues.
-3. Respond 4XX for invalid inputs and If preconditions are not met.
+* 4XX is returned for invalid inputs and if preconditions are not met.
-4. In case of server error, the consuming app may retry invoking the service multiple times.
+* In case of server error, the consuming app may retry invoking the service multiple times.
 An idempotent endpoint will be more robust for retries.
-5. Choose appropriate scaling mechanism to handle varying loads.
+* Choose appropriate scaling mechanism to handle varying loads.
 Prefer horizontal scaling against vertical scaling
-6. Setup appropriate tools that enable monitoring of the service workload and can raise notifications
+* Set up appropriate tools that enable monitoring of the service workload and can raise notifications
-7. Have a disaster recovery plan for your service
+* Have a disaster recovery plan for your service
-8. Broadcast availability of your service and scheduled maintenance window
+* Broadcast availability of your service and scheduled maintenance window

-Useful links
+#### 2.2.3 More Resources

 * [Community Best Practices for App Performance](/howto/general/community-best-practices-for-app-performance/)
 * [Minimize the Number of In-Use Objects in Your Session](/howto/general/minimize-number/)